sgjsakura/AspNetCore/README.md

 *Nuget Package Name: `Sakura.EntityFrameworkCore.FromSqlExtensions`*

-In Entity Framework Core 2.1, the concept of the new `QueryType` is introduced, which allows develops to mapping non-table-based query results (e.g. data comes from a database view or a stored procedure) to CLR types.
+In Entity Framework Core 2.1, the concept of the new `QueryType` is introduced, which allows developers to mapping non-table-based query results (e.g. data comes from a database view or a stored procedure) to CLR types.
 However, in order to use query types, you must first include it in your model.
 This restriction will cause you to take a lot of unnecessary work when you want to executing a raw SQL statement directly.

 More specifically, let's see an example.
-You want to query some data using a stored procedure named "GetTopStudents" from your database, you know the procedure will produce the top 10 students with highest scores with their name, and then you may defined a query type along with the following executing codes:
+You want to query some data using a stored procedure named "GetTopStudents" from your database, you know the procedure will produce the top 10 students with highest scores along with their name, and then you may define a query type as well as the following executing codes:

 ```C#
 public class TopStudentInfo